idibidiart/react-native-responsive-grid/README.md

 `offset` and `[size]Offset` - Accepts any number.
 This number defines the left offset in terms of the number of grid columns.
 Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (by default) content in offsetted columns will snap to grid.
 Offset values can also be negative, too.

-**rightAlign** can be given as prop in the column to set its alignItems to flex-end.
+**rightAlign** may be be supplied as prop in the column to set its alignItems to flex-end.
 This way content in offsetted columns will snap to grid in both in both the normal left-to-right (ltr) direction as well as thew right-to-left (rtl) directions.

-**alignVertical** maybe supplied as prop to the row to vertically align the columns within the row.
+**alignVertical** may be supplied as prop to the row to vertically align the columns within the row.
 Possible values are: middle, top, bottom or fill.

-**alignVertical** maybe also supplied as prop to the column to vertically align the items within the column.
+**alignVertical** may be also supplied as prop to the column to vertically align the items within the column.
 Possible values are: middle, top, bottom, space and distribute.

-**rtl** maybe supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
-This is useful for Hebrew and Arabic layouts.
+**rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
+This is useful for Hebrew and Arabic layouts. **leftAlign** can be used on a colum in an rtl tagged row to exclude its content from **rightAlign** so the content can be left aligned to mimic the effect of **rightAlign** in normal ltr layouts.
+See also RTL Example.

 These are the basic rules from which potentially complex layout behavior can emerge.
 See also Column Size and Offset.